NavdeepBrar03/LinuxAssignment3/Assignment3.md

      ```
       - `sudo`: Executes the command with superuser privileges.
       - `nginx -t`: Tests the configuration files for syntax errors.
-      - **Purpose**: To ensure that there are no syntax errors in your Nginx configuration files.
+     ### Purpose: To ensure that there are no syntax errors in your Nginx configuration files.